nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Example:

 Suppose you have got a new student, `Betsy Crowe`, whose phone number is `91234567` and lives at `Newgate`.
-However, you forgot to ask for her school and academic level, so you decided to add a remark and labelled her with tags `missinginfo` and `new`.
+However, you forgot to ask for her school and academic level, so you decided to add a remark and label her with tags `missinginfo` and `new`.

 Let’s see how you can record Betsy Crowe’s details into TAB!